Taylor's First Political Endorsements Caused a Swift Spike in Voter Registrations

 Swift, who’s typically silent on politics, has been criticized by some for not using her massive platform to engage fans on political issues.
 “In the past I’ve been reluctant to publicly voice my political opinions, but due to several events in my life and in the world in the past two years, I feel very differently about that now,” Swift wrote in her Sunday post.

-Her endorsements were met with praise and criticism from her wide fanbase and others, including President Donald Trump.
+Her endorsements were met with praise and criticism from her wide fan base and others, including President Donald Trump.
 He told reporters on Monday that he likes “Taylor’s music about 25 percent less now.”